 Women in the AFP

 We recognise that diversity creates a stronger and more effective organisation.
-All employees bring a range of experience, knowledge and insight, which is why we focus on maintaining a diverse workforce, where women are not limited in the roles they can perform.
+All employees bring a range of experience, knowledge and insight, which is why we focus on maintaining a diverse workforce which reflects the community we serve.

 Women in the AFP take on roles right across the organisation - in positions as diverse as frontline policing, forensics, search and rescue, training, security, community patrols, counter terrorism, national and transnational investigations, international liaison and overseas peacekeeping and capacity-building missions.